Shuffle/Shuffle-docs/docs/API.md

 ```

 ## Organizations
-Below are the endpoints related to organization creation, editing, listing, apikey generation and more.
+Below are the endpoints related to organization creation, editing, listing and more.

+**TBD**

+## Files
+Below are the endpoints related to file creation, uploading, downloading, listing and more.

 **TBD**